Welcome to the GlobDB genomes database

 - a Sylph database linked to the GlobDB taxonomy, for taxonomic profiling of metagenome datasets.

 See the Methods for details on data processing, and Downloads for a description of available files.
+The source datasets for the GlobDB are listed on the Citations page.

 If you use the GlobDB, make sure to cite the underlying data sources and methods as appropriate, see How to cite.